-Yet two- and three-wheelers are often excluded from discussions about electrifying transport.
-Instead, they should be seen as an effective and affordable step in the electric mobility transition that complements rather than competes with public and nonmotorized transport (Berlin, Goetsch, and Alam 2022).
-Relative to electric cars, electric two- and three-wheelers are more amenable to being manufactured in many low- and middle-income countries, are easier to maintain, take up less road space, are easier to charge, and are more affordable to a larger share of the population.
-In addition to electric motorbikes, e-bikes (bicycles) and e-scooters can fill niches in local transport systems given how short most urban trips are.
-In cities, local governments can provide the legal basis for such vehicles such as treating them like regular bicycles that do not require licensing or insurance, set and enforce standards such as speed limits or helmet requirements, and create safe infrastructure such as protected bike lanes (ITDP 2020).
-Even where smaller electric vehicles are cost competitive, additional public support is arguably more justified than for electric cars, because they tend to promote access to jobs and opportunity for poorer population groups, advancing both equity and environmental objectives.
+Yet two- and three-wheelers are often excluded from discussions about electrifying transportation.
+Instead, they should be seen as an effective and affordable step in the electric mobility transition that complements rather than competes with public and nonmotorized transportation (Berlin, Goetsch, and Alam 2022).
+Relative to electric cars, electric two- and three-wheelers are more amenable to being manufactured in many LMICs, are easier to maintain, take up less road space, are easier to charge, and are more affordable to a larger share of the population.
+In addition to electric motorbikes, e-bikes (bicycles) and e-scooters can fill niches in local transportation systems given how short most urban trips are.
+In cities, local governments can provide the legal basis for such vehicles such as treating them like regular bicycles that do not require licensing or insurance, setting and enforcing standards such as speed limits or helmet requirements, and creating safe infrastructure such as protected bike lanes (ITDP 2019).
+Even where smaller EVs are cost competitive, additional public support is arguably more justified than for electric cars, because these smaller vehicles tend to promote access to jobs and opportunity for poorer population groups, advancing both equity and environmental objectives.